apache/pekko-samples/pekko-sample-cluster-scala/README.md

 [StatsSampleOneMaster.scala](src/main/scala/sample/cluster/stats/AppOneMaster.scala) each `compute` node starts N workers, that register themselves with the receptionist.
-The `StatsService` is run in a single instance in the cluster through the Pekko Cluster Singleton.
+The `StatsService` is run in a single instance in the cluster through the Apache Pekko Cluster Singleton.
 The actual work is performed by workers on all compute nodes though.
 The workers are reached through a group router used by the singleton.

 With this design it would be possible to query the singleton for current work - it knows all current requests in flight